StormDragon77/Stormilla/README.md

 You can suggest or report a bug by opening a new issue in Issues

+Fixed Inconsistencies only supports the latest release of Minecraft.
+The only mod Fi supports is the latest release of OptiFine.

 Leaving an Issue:
 ------------------------------
 - Don't mark priority on anything (Don't use low, normal or high tags).
 I will be deciding the level of priority myself.